 Bottle Lamb age 2 days to 4 days old $100

-Why I recommend Family Groups: When a ewe in milk is purchased on her own, without her lambs, the buyer will need to milk the ewe every day, preferable every 12 hours, including the evening of the day of purchase.
+Why I recommend Family Groups: When a ewe in milk is purchased on her own, without her lambs, the buyer will need to either dry off the ewe, or milk the ewe every day, preferable every 12 hours, including the evening of the day of purchase.
 Moving is stressful for sheep: leaving their flock mates, separation from their lambs, riding in a truck or trailer, integrating into a new flock on a new unfamiliar farm, being milked by a stranger, all of this is stressful for a ewe.
 Milking her out completely is likely to be a struggle.
 It puts a new owner's relationship with their new ewe on rough start and puts the ewe at higher risk of mastitis.
 If mama ewe can move with her lambs, in a family group - not alone, then the babies drink all her milk on the day of the move, maybe the first week on her new farm, she can settle in more gently.
 The ewe, and her new shepherd can build a kinder relationship for milking with more patience.